lanliwz/photo_gps_location_tagger/README.md

 You can customize the behavior of the Photo GPS Location Tagger program by modifying the config.ini file.
 Here are some important configuration options:

 photo_directory: Path to the directory containing the photos to be tagged.
-gps_data_file: Path to the GPS data source file (e.g., GPS log file).
+gps_data_file: Path to the GPS data source file (e.g., Goole timeline json file).
-output_directory: Path to the directory where the tagged photos will be saved.
-output_file_format: Format of the output file names (e.g., {original_name}_tagged).
-gps_coordinate_format: Format of the GPS coordinates to be displayed on the photo (e.g., Decimal Degrees).

 Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit an issue or a pull request to this repository.